 School of Ocean and Earth Science Technology

 The mission of SOEST is to make UH Manoa a leading center in ocean and earth science and technology.
-Scientists of SOEST intend to understand the subtle and complex interrelations of the seas, the atmosphere, and the Earth in order to learn how to preserve the quality of our lives and to bring to Hawai'i an enrichment of intellect and culture along with technological advances well suited to the needs of these islands.
+Scientists and engineers of SOEST intend to understand the subtle and complex interrelations of the seas, the atmosphere, and the Earth in order to learn how to preserve the quality of our lives and to bring to Hawai‘i an enrichment of intellect and culture along with technological advances well suited to the needs of these islands.
 To that end, the objectives of SOEST are as follows:

 Degrees and Certificates